antmendoza/angular2-notesapp/README.md

 Install node.

 Install typescript

+Open your terminal and:
+* go to /angular-app
-Open your terminal and run "npm start"
+* run "npm start"

 Open a browser and go to **localhost:3030**